mcellteam/mcell/libmcell/documentation/generated/classes.rst

      | Specifies iteration number when the checkpoint save will occur.
      | Please note that iterations are counted from 0, i.e. a call run_iterations(3)
      | runs iterations 0, 1, 2.
      | To schedule a checkpoint for the closest time as possible, keep the default value 0.
+     | If calling schedule_checkpoint from a different thread (e.g. by using threading.Timer),
+     | it is highly recommended to keep the default value 0 or choose some time that will be
+     | for sure in the future.

    * | return_from_run_iterations: bool = True
      | When true, saving the checkpoint means that we want to terminate the simulation